 It’s time to remove the ability for agents and owners to end tenancies without any grounds because ‘without ground’ notices masks a range of unreasonable grounds– usually retaliatory or discriminatory – for getting rid of a renter.

-Renting is no longer a short term option between leaving the family of origin and buying your own home as it was when the laws were written decades ago.
+Renting is no longer a short term option between leaving the family of origin and buying your own home as it was when the current tenancy laws were written decades ago.
 Increasing numbers of Queensland households are becoming long term or lifetime renters.

 Removing without ground notices to leave does not affect the ability to enter into fixed term agreements but means that a reasonable ground is required if the agreement is ended at the end of the fixed term or when the agreement is periodic.

 Some people advocate longer term leases but this is not our preferred position.
 There is currently nothing to prevent the offer of a long fixed term lease in Queensland but owners show little appetite to use them.
 Properties in Australia move in and out of the owner occupier/ rental market and generally the industry prefers to maintain flexibility over their asset lest they decide to sell.
 Individual investors transition in and out of the market relatively rapidly.
 72% of residential investors own a single property, 21% exit the market within the first 12 months and 59% within 5 years.
 Despite the transition in and out of individual investors, investment in residential property is rising.

 Tenants are at risk of high costs and liability if they cannot fulfil the entire term of the tenancy.
 The tenant also risks being tied to a small lessor who is an unknown quantity with no business reputation to protect.

 Removing without ground notices to leave would not change the ability to sign up long term leases but at the end of that term or during the fixed term a reasonable ground would have to apply.